alopatenko/LLMEvaluation/README.md

 ---
 ### Various unclassified tasks
 (TODO as there are more than three papers per class, make a class a separate chapter in this Compendium)
+- To the Globe (TTG): Towards Language-Driven Guaranteed Travel Planning, Meta AI, Oct 2024, [arxiv](https://arxiv.org/abs/2410.16456) evaluation for tasks of travel planning
+- Assessing the Performance of Human-Capable LLMs -- Are LLMs Coming for Your Job?, Oct 2024, [arxiv](https://arxiv.org/abs/2410.16285),  SelfScore, a novel benchmark designed to assess the performance of automated Large Language Model (LLM) agents on help desk and professional consultation task
 - Should We Really Edit Language Models?
 On the Evaluation of Edited Language Models, Oct 2024, [arxiv](https://arxiv.org/abs/2410.18785)
 - DyKnow: Dynamically Verifying Time-Sensitive Factual Knowledge in LLMs, EMNLP 2024, Oct 2024, [arxiv](https://arxiv.org/abs/2404.08700), [Repository for DyKnow](https://github.com/sislab-unitn/DyKnow)
 - Evaluation of Response Generation Models: Shouldn’t It Be Shareable and Replicable?, Dec 2022, [Proceedings of the 2nd Workshop on Natural Language Generation, Evaluation, and Metrics (GEM)](https://aclanthology.org/2022.gem-1.12/) [Github repository for Human Evaluation Protocol](https://github.com/sislab-unitn/Human-Evaluation-Protocol)